 - 1. The disposition or cessation of qualified use was before the death of the qualified heir, and - 2.
-The disposition or cessation was within 15 years after the decedent's death if the decedent died before January 1, 1982, or within 10 years after the decedent's death if the decedent died after December 31, 1981.
+The disposition or cessation was within 10 years after the decedent's death.
 (But see "Two-Year Grace Period" below.)

 Only one additional estate tax will be imposed with respect to any one part of specially valued property.
 For example, if additional estate tax is imposed for early cessation of a qualified use, a second additional estate tax will not be imposed for a subsequent early disposition of the same part of the specially valued property.